Historic Church opens its doors for the first time in 800 years to a contemporary art exhibition confronting the impending climate crisis.

 Wilderness of Doubt

-The exhibition will provide a contemplative mediation on the subject in a fitting spiritual setting.
-Leading thinkers from pioneering organizations like The Eco-Leadership Institute, Alameda Institute and Centre for the Study of Violence will participate in a series of public talks and workshops.
-Tours of the works will be held to inform publics on the importance of art and how we might reimagine social responses to this collective planetary issue and bring new attention to the multiple ways ecologies are endangered.
+The exhibition provided a contemplative mediation on the subject in a fitting spiritual setting.
+Leading thinkers from pioneering organizations like The Eco-Leadership Institute, Alameda Institute and Centre for the Study of Violence participated in a series of public talks.
+Conversations with the public where held to inform on the importance of art and how we might reimagine social responses to this collective planetary issue and bring new attention to the multiple ways ecologies are endangered.

 EDEN BLEEDS